exchai93-zz/C.V./README.md

 **[SoftChow London](http://www.softchow.com/)** (Present)
 *Web Developer Intern*
 With the upcoming launch of two highly anticipated food tech brands, I have been involved in the design implementation of web apps; assisting with both the design aesthetics as well as functionality.
 I have used new programs such as Flinto, Sketch, InVision to create prototypes.
-Seeing the development of agile processes in a live project has been extremely exciting.
+Seeing the development of agile processes in a live project has been extremely exciting. <br>
+Technologies used: Rails and React Native

 **[Chi London](http://www.chilondon.com/)** (August - December 2016)